Understanding bowel irrigation as a medicinal treatment

-Anal irrigation, also known as Trans-anal irrigation or rectal irrigation is a unique way of emptying the lower bowel and is used to prevent faecal incontinence, chronic constipation or simply as a method of bowel management.
+Anal irrigation, also known as bowel irrigation, trans-anal irrigation or rectal irrigation is a unique way of emptying the lower bowel and is used to prevent faecal incontinence, chronic constipation or simply as a method of bowel management.

 It can be used by people with a variety of bowel problems to make it easier to empty your bowels effectively and securely.
 If used on a regular basis, anal irrigation can help prevent chronic constipation and faecal incontinence.

-Anal irrigation may be a suitable treatment option for people who have conditions such as:
+Bowel irrigation (or anal irrigation) may be a suitable treatment option for people who have conditions such as:

-- Sensory disorders, which can occur after surgery for the treatment of colitis, compaction or rectal prolapse.
+- Sensory disorders, which can occur after surgery for the treatment of:

 - Reduced tissue elasticity, which is frequent in elderly people or after multiple births.